 Home / Instruments /Accessories / Ordering / Tips

-1949 Epiphone Triumph Regent, Rare Factory Pickguard Pickup
+1950 Epiphone Triumph Regent, C-1 Spectrum Pickguard Pickup

 Status: Pricing and hold status for all instruments currently available is shown on our Instruments page here.
 If this instrument does not appear on the Instruments page it has been sold, and is no longer available.
 Photos and descriptions of Previously Sold instruments may be found here.
 To be notified of examples of this model or similar instruments in the future, please contact [email protected],.
 Please be specific on which instrument(s) you're looking for, and we'll be happy to contact you as soon as they become available.

-Hardware: 100% original hardware includes nickel 16X1 epsilon logo Epi tuners; original nickel Frequensator tailpiece; original hand bound tortise shell tortoise pickguard with epsilon logo; original adjustable compensated rosewood bridge; Epiphone C-1 Spectrum pickup cutaway pickguard assembly, with tone and volume controls, endpin jack
+Hardware: Original nickel hardware includes 16X1 epsilon logo Epi tuners, Pat.
+Pend.
+Frequensator tailpiece, adjustable compensated rosewood bridge, Epiphone C-1 Spectrum pickup cutaway pickguard assembly, with tone and volume controls, endpin jack

 Meantime, Epiphone debuted its new Triumph Regent model in 1949.
 The cutaway version of Epis most popular professional archtop, the Triumph Regent was manufactured in New York for only about three years, and is accordingly a much scarcer item than either the non-cutaway Triumph, or its competitor, the Gibson L-7C.
 The Epiphone cutaway design was deeper than Gibson's, allowing greater access to the uppermost frets, and cutaway Epis generally tend to have greater acoustic projection than their Kalamazoo rivals as well.

-This stunning blonde beauty is from that debut year, and is the earliest cutaway Triumph we have seen here to date.
-The Spectrum pickguard pickup is factory fitted: made of polished black bakelite, this "C-1" model has volume and tone controls, and a screw-on mini-jack of the type used on postwar DeArmond pickups.
-The twin single coil pickup has adjustable poles, like the DeArmond 1100 Rhythm Chief, and are remarkably similar in tone, with the clear airy responsiveness and a slight microphonic quality, prized in the DeArmonds, that capture some of the soundboard resonance in addition to the magnetic response of the strings alone.
+This stunning blonde beauty is from tthe second model year, and is one of the most pristine examples we have seen here to date.
+The Spectrum pickup is a "C-1" model, with volume and tone controls, and is fitted to a vintage correct black bakelite pickguard fabricated from an original template at our shop.
+The single coil pickup has adjustable poles, like the DeArmond 1100 Rhythm Chief, and is remarkably similar in tone, with the clear airy responsiveness and a slight microphonic quality, that capture some of the acoustic resonance of the soundboard, in addition to the magnetic response of the strings alone.
 Completely self-contained and non-invasive, the entire Spectrum unit may be detached without a trace by removing just three small screws and disconnecting the wire to the endpin jack.

 Unplugged, the guitar is a classic Epi; so acoustically powerful that one wonders how often the pickup was required in the first place.
 Triumph Regents are among the very few cutaway guitars that can compare favorably in volume with their noncutaway contemporaries.
 (It's only a pity Epiphone didn't make more of them.
 Production tapered off sharply after 1953, and dwindled to a mere handful by the firm's demise in 1956.)

 This remarkable instrument has been preserved in truly astounding condition, free of pick, buckle, thumb or fingerboard wear.
-Binding is tight, tailpiece is solid, and apart from a few random lacquer nicks, the brilliant blonde finish looks much as it must have when it first left the factory, way back in the Truman administration.
-The solid carved back has attractive figure, and the cherry wood neck is laminated with walnut centerstripes.
+The tailpiece is solid, and the original amber blonde finish looks much as it must have when it first left the factory during the Truman administration.
+The solid carved back has attractive birdseye figure, and the cherry wood neck is laminated with walnut centerstripes.
 The original multi-ply binding has a few tiny shims on the back, with just a trace of flaked finish near the bass waist.
 Action is smooth and low over freshly dressed original fretwork, and the neck has a comfy medium C profile, quite contemporary in feel.
-And the original brown hardshell case is every bit as fine as the guitar itself, with its Epiphone logo in raised plush on the inside of the case lid.
+And the original brown Epiphone hardshell case is every bit as fine as the guitar itself.

 A rare opportunity to acquire a truly pioneering instrument, in gleaming condition, from the dawn of the modern jazz guitar.
 One only: call now.